bazelbuild/bazel/site/docs/tutorial/backend-server.md

 [`git_repository`](/docs/be/workspace.html#git_repository) downloads the
-AppEngine rules from GitHub, then the next two lines use the `appengine_repostories` function defined in these rules to download the libraries and SDK needed to build AppEngine applications.
+AppEngine rules from GitHub, then the next two lines use the `appengine_repositories` function defined in these rules to download the libraries and SDK needed to build AppEngine applications.

 Now, save and close the file.
 You can compare your `WORKSPACE` file to the